Museum Expansion Project

 The Division of Museums and History working in conjunction with State Public Works has contracted LGA Architecture of Las Vegas to design the expanded museum campus.
 The expansion will be undertaken in three phases: a visitor center with museum exhibits, a linear park, and additional railroad exhibit display areas including an exhibit hall.

 PHASE 1: VISITOR CENTER

-The first phase of the expansion project will construct a new visitor center at the corner of Boulder City Parkway and Buchannan Boulevard.
-A new passenger loading platform for the museum’s interpretive excursion trains will be constructed adjacent to the visitor’s center with access to both standard and narrow gauge tracks.
+The first phase of the expansion project will construct a new visitor center at the corner of Boulder City Parkway and Nevada Highway.
+A new passenger loading platform for the museum’s interpretive excursion trains will be constructed adjacent to the Visitor’s Center with access to both standard and narrow gauge tracks.
 Guest parking is included in this construction phase, along with an unloading zone for school buses and group tours.

 PHASE 2: LINEAR PARK

 The second phase of the museum’s expansion project will be the development of a linear park that runs the length of the museum campus along the lower level adjacent to the new access road.
 This park incorporates the museum’s current live steam 7.5″ interpretative railroad and will add an outdoor amphitheater, a railroad themed children’s playground, leisure areas, and additional restroom facilities.

 This phase will also see the construction of the Boulder City Railroad Trail.
 This trail for bicyclists and pedestrians will connect to the Mountain Loop Trail near Veterans Memorial Parkway allowing outdoor recreation enthusiasts access to historic Boulder City.

 Phase 2 of the museum expansion is partnered with Nevada Department of Conservation and Public Resources, City of Boulder City, and Boulder City Chamber of Commerce.